GalvanizeDataScience/building-spark-applications-live-lessons/README.md

 And/or please do not hesitate to reach out to me directly via email at jondinu@gmail.com or over twitter @clearspandex

-> If you find an errors in the code or materials, please open a Github [issue](https://github.com/zipfian/building-spark-applications-live-lessons/issues) in this repository
+> If you find any errors in the code or materials, please open a Github [issue](https://github.com/zipfian/building-spark-applications-live-lessons/issues) in this repository

 ## Skill Level